ShiuLab/Manuscript_Code/2021_Arabidopsis_seed_and_fruit_count/Readme.md

 ## a. set tensorflow environment

-The following is for training new/updated Faster-RCNN model.

 ### 1. Anaconda, tensorflow(1.X) (version lower than 2.0) installation
   * To install TensorFlow (the latest stable release) in a python virtual environment, follow the steps below.